JohnMurray/busan/decisions/002-address-format-and-resolution.md

 Message based communication between strongly encapsulated actors is the foundation of the actor model.
-Actors are also a unit of concurrency and thus the combination of these attributes leads toward the direction of needing "references" or "addresses" by which to direct communication.
+Actors are also a unit of concurrency and thus the combination of these attributes leads toward the direction of needing "references" or "addresses" by which to route communication.

 ## Constraints

 + __Location transparency__ - Actors may be local or remote, but communication patterns are consistent regardless of location.
-This is necessary pre-condition to building great distributed actor support.
+This is a necessary pre-condition to building great distributed actor support.
-+ __Supervision Trees__ - Actors naturally create tree-like structures given that actors may only be spawned by other actors, creating a parent/children relationship.
-While this relationship does not _have_ to be encoded in address format, the address should not _prevent_ the encoding of this information somewhere (even if private).
++ __Supervision Trees__ - Actors naturally create tree-like structures given that actors may only be spawned by other actors, creating a parent/children relationships.
+While this relationship does not _have_ to be encoded in the address format, the address should not _prevent_ the encoding of this information somewhere (even if private).
 + __Optimization Friendly__ - Addressing (and address resolution) should not be too perscriptive
   in how the underlying system works.
-The solution does not need to be performant today, but it shouldn't make internal changes later more difficult.
+The solution does not need to be performant today, but it shouldn't make internal changes more difficult later.
-    + Example: Using the ID of the executor in the address would prevent us from moving actors between schedulers.
+    + Example: Using the ID of the executor in the address would prevent us from moving actors between executors.
     + Example: Addresses are typically _highly shared_ objects within an actor system, these should not be insanely expensive objects.
 + __User Friendly / Meaningful__ - The address is a very user-facing aspect of the framework.
 As